VLibrary.info Logo

 VLibrary.info Logo RESOURCES

-VLibrary.info Logo Minimum wage legislation, by Irene Osgood Andrews, assistant secretary, American association for labor legislation.
+VLibrary.info Logo Minimum Wage Legislation (222 pages), by Irene Osgood Andrews, assistant secretary, American association for labor legislation.
+[Reprinted from Appendix III of the Third Report of the New York State Factory Investigating Commission.]
 Albany, J. B. Lyon company, printers, 1914.

 VLibrary.info Logo "Regulation of Wages and Hours Prior to 1938" by Frank T. de Vyver.
 Law and Contemporary Problems, Vol. 6, No. 3, The Wage and Hour Law (Summer, 1939), pp. 323-332 (10 pages).
 Published By: Duke University School of Law